Myles Turner NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- On defense the Cavaliers gave up 106.9 points per game last year, best in the league.
+- On defense the Cavaliers conceded 106.9 points per game last season, best in the NBA.

-- The Cavaliers were the second-ranked team in the league last season, giving up 41.2 rebounds per game.
+- The Cavaliers were the second-ranked team in the league last year, conceding 41.2 rebounds per contest.

-- The Cavaliers conceded 23 assists per game last year (best in the NBA).
+- Looking at assists, the Cavaliers allowed 23.0 per game last year, ranking them first in the NBA.

-- The Cavaliers were the second-ranked team in the league in terms of allowing three-pointers last season, giving up 11.3 makes per contest.
+- The Cavaliers were the second-ranked squad in the league in terms of allowing three-pointers last year, conceding 11.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!